kostaskonstantakis/Past_Projects/README.md

 # Past_projects
 This is a portfolio for most of my past projects.
-All rights reserved. © 2021.
+All rights reserved ©.